Mediation Services

 Should Mediators be accredited if they are to be instructed

-Mediators who are asked to provide their services as such should be trained and accredited by one of the principal mediation trainers and providers such as CEDR or the ADR Group.
+Mediators who are asked to provide their services as such should be trained and accredited by one of the principal mediation trainers and providers, such as CEDR (https://www.cedr.com/) .
+Additionally, they should be a Regulated Mediator Member of the Civil Mediation Council and thus be subject to its regulations, professional standards as well as its complaints/disciplinary processes.

 What is the Mediators role?